Veracruz Biomimicry + Design Expedition

 Cost and Travel Details:

 The cost of the workshop is $2400 for professionals and $1900 for students and includes all meals and accommodations for the 7-day journey and stay in Veracruz, as well as three nights lodging in Mexico City.
-Tuition does not include travel costs to and from Mexico City or food and lodging costs while in the city.
+Tuition does not include travel costs to and from Mexico City, to and from the airport, or food costs while in the city.
 Email [email protected] with any questions or for more information.